Have a Question? Call Us: (855) 876-3060

 Tranexamic Acid 3%, Kojic Acid 4%, Niacinamide 5% Cream

 Tranexamic acid has for many years been shown in studies to be an effective treatment for melasma.
 This drug still seems to be more well-known for its use in hospitals and dentistry for controlling blood loss.
-However when applied to the skin or taken orally it is also capable of significantly altering the biological process that leads to melasma.
+However when applied to the skin it is also capable of significantly altering the biological process that leads to melasma.

 How Does Tranexamic Acid Help Melasma?

 Tranexamic acid inhibits plasminogen activation to help reduce UV-induced melasma flare-ups.
 It does this by blocking lysine-binding sites on the plasminogen molecule.
 What this means is that tranexamic acid interrupts the chemical process that starts when the skin is exposed to UV radiation and leads to a flare-up of melasma.
 Exposure to UV radiation from the sun is the main trigger for melasma, which is why sun protection is essential even when using tranexamic acid cream.

 Topical vs. Systemic Administration